 You can make and install probes on your own as per the requirement and facilities available.
 However, we are describing here how the probes were made for this prototype.

 The author used a piece of nonmetallic conduit pipe (generally used for domestic wiring) slightly longer than the depth of the overhead tank.
 The common wire C goes up to the end of the pipe through the conduit.
-The wire for probes L and H goes along with the conduit from the outside and enters the conduit through two small holes bored into it as shown in Fig. 2.
+The wire for probes L and H goes along with the conduit from the outside and enters the conduit through two small holes bored into it as shown above.

 Care has to be taken to ensure that probes H and L do not touch wire C directly.
 Insulation of wires is to be removed from the points shown.
 The same arrangement can be followed for the underground tank also.
 To avoid any false triggering due to interference, a shielded wire may be used.